TransientTetra/dotfiles/astronvim/README.md

 #### Todo
 - Add DAP virtual text (i.e. variable values when debugging)
 - Transparency
-- Add mappings - f+g, find in current buffer for Telescope; change session mappings; u+r for relative toggle
+- Add mappings - f+g, find in current buffer for Telescope; u+r for relative toggle
 - Icons - red x in tabs; DAP breakpoint icon color
 - Rounded borders for lazy, mason and which key
 - Sessions - no auto create and auto open for cwd